tjaekel/MaaXBoard-RT_SPIder/README.md

 ## Remarks
-The Debug UART (LPUART1, via MCU-LINK header), prints some logs, esp. when a USB Memory Stick is plugged-in or removed.
+The Debug UART (LPUART1, via MCU-LINK header), prints some logs, esp. when a USB Memory Stick is plugged-in or removed, ETH cable removed or connected...
 There is still a bit of code for the USB Memory Stick test, but it does not format the USB device anymore, neither it creates a new file.
 It should be safe to plug-in a FAT32 USB stick with existing files.